Chairperson: Dr. Cynthia Smith

 B6.Cg-m Leprdb/+ + In this strain the m andLeprdb alleles are carried on one chromosome (in coupling) and the wild type alleles on the other.
 B6.Cg-m +/+ Leprdb In this strain the m and Leprdb alleles are carried on different homologs of the chromosome (in repulsion); this is also called a balanced strain.

-Conplastic strains are strains in which the nuclear genome from one strain has been crossed onto the cytoplasm of another, i.e., the mitochondrial donor is always the female parent during the backcrossing program.
-The designation is
+Conplastic strains are strains in which the nuclear genome from one strain has been introduced into the cytoplasm of another, either by backcrossing (in which the mitochondrial donor is always the female parent) or by direct nuclear transfer into an enucleated zygote.
+The designation is NUCLEAR GENOME-mtCYTOPLASMIC GENOME.

 C57BL/6J-mt BALB/c A strain with the nuclear genome of C57BL/6J and the cytoplasmic (mitochondrial) genome of BALB/c.